-The Written Test booklet and the test booklet and Station Diagrams for the Performance Test (Form A) are available in large-type and braille, as well as in the following alternative language editions: Chinese (Traditional), Haitian Creole, and Spanish.
-The alternative language editions are direct translations of the English editions.
-The directions to students on the alternative language test materials are the same as those on the English editions.
-The Department does not provide separate directions for administering the alternative language editions of the tests.
-Teachers who speak the language should be able to administer the alternative language editions by using a copy of the test materials in the appropriate language and the directions provided in this manual.
-If a teacher who does not speak the alternative language administers the tests, the directions on the test materials should enable students to complete the tests by themselves.
+The Written Test booklet and the test booklet and Station Diagrams for the Performance Test (Form A) are available in regular, large-type and braille editions, as well as in the following translated editions: Arabic, Bengali, Chinese (Simplified), Chinese (Traditional), Haitian Creole, Korean, Russian, and Spanish.
+The translated editions are direct translations of the English editions.
+The directions to students on the translated test materials are the same as those on the English editions.
+The Department does not provide separate directions for administering the translated editions of the tests.
+Teachers who speak the language should be able to administer the translated editions by using a copy of the test materials in the appropriate language and the directions provided in this manual.
+If a teacher who does not speak the language administers the tests, the directions on the test materials should enable students to complete the tests by themselves.